apenasrr/timestamp_link_maker/README.md

 ### We recommend:
 [mises.org](https://mises.org/) - Educate yourself about economic and political freedom
 [lbry.tv](http://lbry.tv/) - Store files and videos on blockchain ensuring free speech
+[A Cypherpunk's Manifesto](https://www.activism.net/cypherpunk/manifesto.html) - How encryption is essential to Free Speech and Privacy